Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Data and License Management

 \subsection{Higher groups}

 \paragraph{2-groups.} A 2-group is a categorified group.
 In its most general form, a \uline{(weak) 2-group} is a weak monoidal small category in which all morphisms are invertible and all objects are weakly invertible, cf.~e.g.~\cite{Baez:0307200}.
-Equivalently, we can regard it as a monoidal category of morphisms contained in a pointed\footnote{Although the pointing is unique, one should use pointed (2-)functors between pointed (2-)groupoids in order to get the correct automorphisms, cf.~the $n$Lab page \url{https://ncatlab.org/nlab/show/looping}} Lie 2-groupoid with a single 0-cell.
+Equivalently, it can be regarded as a monoidal category of morphisms contained in a pointed\footnote{Although the pointing is unique, one should use pointed (2-)functors between pointed (2-)groupoids in order to get the correct automorphisms, cf.~the $n$Lab page \url{https://ncatlab.org/nlab/show/looping}} Lie 2-groupoid with a single 0-cell.

 If the associator in a 2-group is trivial, then we obtain a \uline{strict 2-group}, which can be regarded as a group object internal to $\CatCat$, the category of small categories.
 As shown in~\cite{Brown:1976:296-302}, strict 2-groups are equivalent to crossed modules of groups.